 In America it was called “The Gilded Age” and the “Gay Nineties”.
 In Britain it was the peak of the Victorian and Edwardian Age.
 In France, it was called La Belle Époque . . .
 The Beautiful Era.

 For a few brief decades immediately before and after the turn of the 20th Century, Europe and America experienced a period of industrial and technological innovation, and a flowering of artistic creativity that set the stage for the next 100 years.
 It was the age of the first skyscrapers in Chicago and the construction of the Eiffel Tower; the opening of the world’s first subway systems in London and Paris; the heyday of the Post-Impressionists like Gauguin, Cézanne and Matisse, and the early years of Picasso.
-British readers were discovering the detective exploits of Sherlock Holmes and French theater-goers were introduced to Cyrano de Bergerac.
-Remnants of the great Paris Universal Exposition of 1900 still remain and we know them today as the Métro, the Grand and Petit Palais, the Musée D’Orsay and the Gare de Lyon.
+British readers were discovering the detective exploits of Sherlock Holmes and French theater-goers were enthralled by the immortal Sarah Bernhardt.
+The high point of the era was the Paris Universal Exposition of 1900.
+Remnants of that exposition still remain today and we know them as the Métro, the Grand and Petit Palais, the Musée D’Orsay and the Gare de Lyon.

 During this era a school of art and architecture was born and rose to prominence; its name: Art Nouveau.
 Its long sinuous lines and organic elements were a reaction to the rectilinear uniformity of the Haussmann architecture in vogue up till then.
 It’s curving floral patterns also lent themselves to furniture, jewelry, ceramic tiles and glass, as well as posters and illustrations.
 This “New Art”, though born in Paris, was a sensation on both sides of the Atlantic.
 From Paris to Prague and Boston to Barcelona, Art Nouveau was the rage.